qemu/qemu/docs/interop/vhost-user.rst

   set by the front-end via ``VHOST_USER_SET_VRING_ERR``.

   The state.num field is currently reserved and must be set to 0.

+``VHOST_USER_BACKEND_SHARED_OBJECT_ADD``
+  :id: 6
+  :equivalent ioctl: N/A
+  :request payload: ``struct VhostUserShared``
+  :reply payload: N/A

+  When the ``VHOST_USER_PROTOCOL_F_SHARED_OBJECT`` protocol feature has been successfully negotiated, this message can be submitted by the backends to add themselves as exporters to the virtio shared lookup table.
+The back-end device gets associated with a UUID in the shared table.
+  The back-end is responsible of keeping its own table with exported dma-buf fds.
+  When another back-end tries to import the resource associated with the UUID, it will send a message to the front-end, which will act as a proxy to the exporter back-end.
+If ``VHOST_USER_PROTOCOL_F_REPLY_ACK`` is negotiated, and the back-end sets the ``VHOST_USER_NEED_REPLY`` flag, the front-end must respond with zero when operation is successfully completed, or non-zero otherwise.

+``VHOST_USER_BACKEND_SHARED_OBJECT_REMOVE``
+  :id: 7
+  :equivalent ioctl: N/A
+  :request payload: ``struct VhostUserShared``
+  :reply payload: N/A

+  When the ``VHOST_USER_PROTOCOL_F_SHARED_OBJECT`` protocol feature has been successfully negotiated, this message can be submitted by the backend to remove themselves from to the virtio-dmabuf shared table API.
+The shared table will remove the back-end device associated with the UUID.
+If ``VHOST_USER_PROTOCOL_F_REPLY_ACK`` is negotiated, and the back-end sets the ``VHOST_USER_NEED_REPLY`` flag, the front-end must respond with zero when operation is successfully completed, or non-zero otherwise.

+``VHOST_USER_BACKEND_SHARED_OBJECT_LOOKUP``
+  :id: 8
+  :equivalent ioctl: N/A
+  :request payload: ``struct VhostUserShared``
+  :reply payload: dmabuf fd and ``u64``

+  When the ``VHOST_USER_PROTOCOL_F_SHARED_OBJECT`` protocol feature has been successfully negotiated, this message can be submitted by the backends to retrieve a given dma-buf fd from the virtio-dmabuf shared table given a UUID.
+Frontend will reply passing the fd and a zero when the operation is successful, or non-zero otherwise.
+Note that if the operation fails, no fd is sent to the backend.

 .. _reply_ack: